 The National Library of Medicine defines blindness as a permanent loss of vision that you cannot correct with glasses or contact lenses.

-Accidents involving chemical burns to the eyes or sports injuries are among the most common causes of blindness, which can also result from a head injury.
+Accidents involving chemical burns to the eyes or sports injuries are among the most common causes of blindness.

 Amputation